-This chapter of the Corridor Plan sets forth the types, locations, and intensities of land uses to be accommodated within the Plan Area and outlines a combination of strategies that will be used to help achieve the community's goals and vision for the Plan Area.
+This chapter of the Corridor Plan sets forth the types, locations, and intensities of land uses to be accommodated within the Plan Area, and outlines a combination of strategies that will be used to help achieve the community's goals and vision for the Plan Area.
 The land use strategies and the proposed program of land uses reflect the input and guidance from community outreach and conditions described in Chapter 2.
-Since the Plan Area is an infill area that is already developed, implementation of the plan will occur mainly through individual projects.
-The Plan Area also contains several opportunity sites that would be expected to be developed and/or redeveloped within the 20-year time frame of this Plan.
-This Corridor Plan allows for the continued use and enhancement of existing uses and provides recommendations for future uses.
+Since the Douglas-Sunrise corridor is an infill area within Roseville, development and redevelopment in this area is expected to happen in an incremental pattern, and would be expected to occur within the 20-year horizon of this Plan.
+This Corridor Plan allows for the continued use and enhancement of existing uses, and provides recommendations for future uses.

-3.2 Land Use and Community Character Goals and Policies
+3.2 Land Use and Community Character Goals

-The following goals reflect the future vision for the area and help to set the framework for the land use and community character strategies for the Plan Area.
+The following goals reflect the future vision for the area, and help to set the framework for the land use and community character strategies for Douglas-Sunrise.
 These goals are broad in nature, and the following sections of this chapter detail policies and strategies that will be used to achieve these goals.
-These goals also help to address the overall plan objectives, which were detailed in Chapter 1.
+These goals also help to address the overall plan goals detailed in the Introduction chapter (Chapter 1).

-The Douglas-Harding Corridor Specific Plan will realize the land use and community character goals through a variety of land use, design, and regulatory strategies, consisting of the following primary components:
+The Douglas-Sunrise Corridor Plan will realize the land use and community character goals through a variety of land use, design, and regulatory strategies, consisting of the following primary components:

-- ► Revised regulations and approval processes, intended to permit and encourage mixed-use development and multifamily development in commercial area: - Correcting long-standing land use discrepancies and ensuring that land use and zoning designations are compatible to facilitate development and redevelopment throughout the corridor; and - ▶ Implementation of a streetscape plan, which will help provide immediate results and visible improvements in the project area (discussed in detail in Chapter 4, Circulation).
+- ▶ Revised regulations and approval processes, intended to permit and encourage mixed-use development and multifamily development in commercial areas: - ► Correcting long-standing land use discrepancies and ensuring that land use and zoning designations are compatible to facilitate development and redevelopment throughout the corridor; and - ▶ Implementation of a streetscape plan, which will help provide immediate results and visible improvements in the project area (discussed in detail in Chapter 4, Circulation).